The Rose Tattoo (film): Plot

 Alvaro returns, having impulsively gotten a rose tattooed on his chest.
 Serafina is disgusted and tries to throw him out, then demands that Alvaro drive her to a club her husband used to attend.
 Once there, she meets Estelle, who confesses and shows Serafina the rose tattooed on her chest as a symbol of her love for Rosario.
-Returning home, Serafina smashes the urn containing Rosario's ashes, and invites Alvaro to return in the night.
+Returning home, Serafina smashes the urn containing Rosario's ashes and invites Alvaro to return in the night.

-Alvaro turns up hours later severely intoxicated and, mortified by his actions, Serafina leaves him in a drunken stupor and retires to bed.
-That night Rosa returns home and falls asleep on the sofa; Alvaro awakens and, still drunk, mistakes Rosa for Serafina and tries to kiss her; Rosa wakes up and screams, and Serafina gets rid of him.
+Alvaro turns up hours later severely intoxicated, and Serafina leaves him in a drunken stupor and retires to bed.
+That night, Rosa returns home and falls asleep on the sofa; Alvaro mistakes her for Serafina and tries to kiss her.
+Rosa screams, and Serafina gets rid of Alvaro.

-The following morning Serafina finds him on top of a boat mast outside her house begging for her forgiveness.
-Serafina and Rosa are extremely embarrassed and Serafina refuses to leave the house in order to make him come down, much to Rosa's frustration.
-At that moment Jack arrives and asks Serafina if he can marry Rosa.
-Serafina is stunned, but seeing that this is what Rosa wants she gives them her consent and they leave to be married.
+The following morning, Serafina finds Alvaro on top of a boat mast outside her house begging for forgiveness.
+Jack arrives and asks Serafina if he can marry Rosa.
+She gives her consent, and they leave to be married.
 Serafina then calls Alvaro down from the boat mast before declaring in front of her neighbors that they have to pick up from where they left off the night before.
 They enter her house and shut the door.
-A lively pop tune is heard starting up on Serafina's player piano, along with the sounds of their partying and laughter.
+A lively pop tune is heard on Serafina's player piano, along with the sounds of their partying and laughter.